AnielloPiscopo/hyperskill-to-do-list/README.md

 - Added `priority` field to tasks (`HIGH`, `MEDIUM`, `LOW`, `ZERO`) with automatic ordering by priority and status
 - Added field-level validation: hex color format for boards, date range consistency, board ownership check
 - Added bulk move endpoint to assign or reassign a list of tasks to a board in a single operation
+- Introduced slug-based URLs for boards (`core.SluggedModel`), with automatic redirect from previous slugs after a rename
+- Changed `Task.board` to `on_delete=CASCADE`, paired with a guardrail that blocks deleting a board while it still has tasks attached
+- Added permanent delete endpoints (single and bulk) for already-archived tasks and boards
+- Built the Vue 3 frontend: authentication flow, board and task CRUD with modals, a Trash view with per-item and bulk archive/restore/delete (including multi-select and "select all"), and a Bootstrap-based UI theme